Argumentation theory: Toulmin model of argument

-The evolution of knowledge
+Evolution of knowledge

 Pragma-dialectics

 Scholars at the University of Amsterdam in the Netherlands have pioneered a rigorous modern version of dialectic under the name pragma-dialectics.
 The intuitive idea is to formulate clear-cut rules that, if followed, will yield reasonable discussion and sound conclusions.
 Frans H. van Eemeren, the late Rob Grootendorst, and many of their students and co-authors have produced a large body of work expounding this idea.

 The dialectical conception of reasonableness is given by ten rules for critical discussion, all being instrumental for achieving a resolution of the difference of opinion (from Van Eemeren, Grootendorst, & Snoeck Henkemans, 2002, p.
-182-183).
+182–183).
 The theory postulates this as an ideal model, and not something one expects to find as an empirical fact.
 The model can however serve as an important heuristic and critical tool for testing how reality approximates this ideal and point to where discourse goes wrong, that is, when the rules are violated.
 Any such violation will constitute a fallacy.
 Albeit not primarily focused on fallacies, pragma-dialectics provides a systematic approach to deal with them in a coherent way.

 Van Eemeren and Grootendorst identified four stages of argumentative dialogue.
 These stages can be regarded as an argument protocol.
 In a somewhat loose interpretation, the stages are as follows: